lotharen17/Logs-API-to-ClickHouse-connector/README.md

 ---

 ## :question: Main functions of the script
 1. Extractor downloads data in **TSV format** in folder, determined by `global_config.json` file.
-It would have used `gzip`, but, unfortunatelly,there is confirmed bug with `gzip` `accept-encoding` header on Metrika's Logs API side.
+It would have used `gzip`, but, unfortunatelly,there is confirmed bug with `gzip` `accept-encoding` header on Metrica's Logs API side.
 2. Data then being loaded into a **local ClickHouse instance**.
    - If `ssh` in `ch_credentials.json` is `null` or `false`, data is stored locally.
    - If `ssh` is set, an SSH connection is established, and data is transmitted to a remote `ClickHouse` instance.